 Skip to Content

 In French, the expression for good luck is “bonne chance” (pronounced bɔn ʃɑ̃s).
 The word “bonne” means “good” and the word “chance” translates to “luck”.
-“Bonne chance”, however, is not the only way to say good luck in French.
-This post will explore several more useful and pertinent expressions.
-Keep reading and bonne chance!
+This is not the only way to say good luck in French.
+Another commonly used expression is “bon courage”.
+This post will explore several more common ways to say good luck in French.
+Keep reading.

 The expression “bonne chance” can be followed by “pour” (for), “avec” (with) and “dans” (in).
 Here are several common example sentences using “bonne chance” followed by the above prepositions.